bustoutsolutions/siesta/README.md

 * **Languages:** Written in Swift, supports apps in both Swift and Objective-C
 * **Tool requirements:** Xcode 8, Swift 3  (See `swift-2.x` branches for legacy support)
 * **License:** MIT
-* **Status:** Solid code, battle-tested on the App Store.
-Ramping up for official 1.0 release.
-Please kick the tires, file issues, and send pull requests.
-Be bold!

 ### Overview